tamnguyenbbt/Okapi/README.md

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/Photos/FacebookRegistration_DataDrivenStep.png)

 * A real test with assertion.
 If assertion fails, test is stopped and reported as failed with error details.
+You can write dozens of the tests like this (happy path, negative, boundary, pairwise, etc.) by just appending different test data sets and use the same test step.

  ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/Photos/FacebookRegistration_TestScript.png)